 In my opinion, it is often best to start with the lowest possible amount of any herb and then slowly increase the dosage over days or even weeks until the desired dosage is reached.
 It’s possible to be allergic to anything, even water; so, it’s better to err on the side of caution when trying something new, particularly medicinal substances.
 And if you are allergic, a smaller dose will yield a smaller allergic response.
 In the case of infusions, I’d recommend one cup per day max, with a shorter steep time (3-5 minutes, for example) and, if there’s no negative reaction, one cup, fully steeped, the following day.
 And then, after the first week, two cups of infusion at full steep and so on until you are drinking three cups a day for the rest of your cleanse.

 Yellow dock has a mild laxative effect, due to constituents called anthraquinone glycosides.
 Anthraquinone glycosides appear to stimulate the release of bile and digestive enzymes, which makes yellow dock useful for cleansing the gallbladder of toxin buildup.
 Unfortunately, it can also cause mild diarrhea in some people.

 Yellow dock is an amazing herb with many health-enhancing benefits.
 But, as with any other her, using too much can cause problems.
-Taking too much yellow dock, too often, or for too long, you are likely to experience abdominal pain, diarrhea, nausea, or vomiting.
-If this occurs, I strongly recommend contacting your health care provider if the symptoms don’t subside.
+Taking too much yellow dock, too often, or for too long, can lead to abdominal pain, diarrhea, nausea, or vomiting.
+If you experience any of these symptoms, I strongly recommend discontinuing use and contacting your health care provider if the symptoms don’t subside.

 1 Dr. Edward Group.
 “What are the Benefits of Yellow Dock Root?”
 Global Healing Center, December 17, 2012.
 Web.
 November 6, 2015